val-town/vt/README.md

 Commands:

-  clone     [projectUri] [cloneDir] [branchName]           - Clone a val town project
+  clone     [valUri] [cloneDir] [branchName]           - Clone a val town val
-  push                                                     - Push local changes to a val town project
+  push                                                     - Push local changes to a val town val
-  pull                                                     - Pull the latest changes for a val town project
+  pull                                                     - Pull the latest changes for a val town val
   status                                                   - Show the working tree status
   branch                                                   - List or delete branches
   checkout  [existingBranchName]                           - Check out a different branch
-  watch                                                    - Watch for changes and automatically sync with Val Town browse                                                   - Open a project in a web browser
+  watch                                                    - Watch for changes and automatically sync with Val Town browse                                                   - Open a val in a web browser
-  create    <projectName> [targetDir]                      - Create a new Val Town project
+  create    <valName> [targetDir]                      - Create a new Val Town val
-  remix     <fromProjectUri> [newProjectName] [targetDir]  - Remix a Val Town project
+  remix     <fromvalUri> [newvalName] [targetDir]  - Remix a Val Town val
   config                                                   - Manage vt configuration
-  delete                                                   - Delete a Val Town project
+  delete                                                   - Delete a Val Town val
-  list                                                     - List all your Val Town projects
+  list                                                     - List all your Val Town vals
 ```

 ## Installation